 - Secure — Able to avoid and correct processing errors

 - Managed — Can learn and anticipate future events

 - Connected — Interacts with other machines and systems

 There will be huge competitive advantages for those companies who adopt smart technologies including higher profit margins and streamlined manufacturing processes.
 CIOs will need to assess how smart machines, capable of making decisions without human intervention, will impact business processes.

 What Should You Do Next?

 Smart machines will change the way we do things.
 Many of the mundane tasks we do every day will be done by smart machines.
 “Chief information officers will need to work collaboratively with executives in operations, human resources and other key areas to plan ways to leverage the benefits of smart machines while also understanding their impact on workforces,” said Kenneth Brant, research director for the Gartner Group.

-If you would like to hear more about smart machines and its impact on business, contact your Arrow representative.
+If you would like to hear more about smart machines and its impact on business, get in touch with us.